Why is IP Protection Important for Startups

 - Cell for IPR Promotion and Management (CIPAM)

-Why IP experts and legal advisors are needed
+Why are IP experts and legal advisors needed?

-Identify Types of IP protection
+To Identify Types of IP protection

 - What type (s) of protection is suitable?